Raise your hand if you love flying with small children? …. Anyone … Anyone … Going once, going twice …. not sold.

 If it’s in your budget, sign up for TSA Pre-Check.
 It might be one of the most significant investments in your travel I can recommend.
 If you’re only traveling one time, it’s not worth your time or money.
 But if you’ll be traveling with children more than occasionally over the next five years, get this!
 It takes about 20 – 30 minutes and $85 for a five-year registration.

 If you’re unfamiliar with TSA Pre-Check, it’s a US government registration process that allows you to proceed through more streamlined security lines in exchange for paying a fee and undergoing a brief interview process.
 You typically register in advance (though it can be done at many airports as well).
 The agent asks you a few questions, takes your $85 check and your fingerprints, and you’re on your way.
 I love that we proceed through security without removing all the special items (laptops, small liquids, etc.. from our bags) and taking off our shoes.

-We registered for TSA Pre-Check in a downtown Chicago location a couple months before a dozen or so trips on our calendar.
-The TSA Pre-Check office was a non-descript office with a small waiting area.
-Just about everyone who walked in, including us, asked if they were the in the right place.
+We registered for TSA Pre-Check in a downtown Chicago location a couple of months before a dozen or so trips on our calendar.
+The TSA Pre-Check office was a nondescript office with a small waiting area.
+Just about everyone who walked in, including us, asked if they were in the right place.
 There weren’t many signs letting you know where you were.

 Waiting, Waiting and More Waiting

 We all know young children aren’t great at waiting and sitting still for long periods of time.
 Let the kids blow off some steam before getting on the plane.

 Many airports have small play areas, so we visit these when we can.
 If there isn’t one in your airport or it’s far from your gate, find an open gate near your gate and let the kids run around a bit.
 Typically, there is at least one gate in the area that’s between flights and doesn’t have a ton of passengers sitting around.